joni0108/Just_MQL_Framework/docs/webRequests.md

 ## Notes
 You must call the non-default class constructor in the `OnInit()` or `OnStart` function before using the rest of the class methods.
 Use `<objName>.Constructor(<parameters>);` for doing that.

+## Common Errors
+- Error 4060 - Please, make sure you have the URLs listed in the `usage` in your allowed webRequest addresses.